JOIN SOUTHERN NSW HARVEST

-Southern Harvest Association is a farmer and volunteer led non-profit working to foster the sustainable growth and availability of local produce within the Southern Harvest region.
+Southern NSW Harvest Co-operative is a farmer and volunteer led non-profit co-operative working to foster the sustainable growth and availability of local produce within the Southern NSW Harvest region.

-• Southern Harvest Farmers Market in Bungendore is a truly authentic regional farmers’ market, with all market produce sold being grown or made by the stallholders.
+- Southern NSW Harvest Farmers Market in Bungendore is a truly authentic regional farmers’ market, with all market produce sold being grown or made by the stallholders.

-• Southern Harvest Multi-Farm Produce Box Scheme which follows the Community Supported Agriculture (CSA) model, and aims to, as directly as possible, connect local Farmers with local Eaters.
+- Southern NSW Harvest Multi-Farm Produce Box Scheme which follows the Community Supported Agriculture (CSA) model, and aims to, as directly as possible, connect local Farmers with local Eaters.

-• Southern Harvest Education aims to facilitate access to education that supports the sustainable growth of local food and agricultural systems.
+- Southern NSW Harvest Education aims to facilitate access to education that supports the sustainable growth of local food and agricultural systems.

 Temora, Upper Lachlan, Boorowa, Young, Wingecarribee, Cootamundra, Harden, Junee, Yass Valley, Goulburn Mulwarree, Gundagai, Palerang, Tumut, Australian Capital Territory, Queanbeyan, Eurobodalla, Tumbarumba, Cooma Monaro, Snowy River, Bega Valley, Bombala, Bega Valley.